 Some advice from a professional packing procrastinator about when to pack:

-- Don’t wait until the last minute!
+- Don’t Wait – Don’t wait until the last minute!
 Start your packing planning early so it’s less overwhelming.
 You will probably have less likelihood to forget something important that way, too.
+Read an article about your destination or watch a program to inspire you.
+Then, start setting out some items when you are excited (and where you won’t forget any tips your learned).

-- Do a trial run.
-This is especially important if you’re just bringing a backpack because you may be surprised how quickly that space fills up.
+- Do a Test Run – This is especially important if you’re just bringing a backpack because you may be surprised how quickly that space fills up.
 The last thing you want is to have this epiphany the morning of your flight!

-- If you bringing dive gear for a trip, considering packing this in advance of your other items.
+- Split it Up – This about packing in stages or sections.
+Maybe just handle toiletries first.
+You can always do clothes later.
+If you bringing dive gear for a trip, for example, consider packing this in advance of your other items.
 It will feel less overwhelming to split the time.
 If you are sharing the bag with your clothes and other items, it will also help set your expectation around how much else will fit.

-- Start filling your daypack carry-on with items like your camera, pens, etc. in advance.
+- Start Simple – Start filling your daypack carry-on with items like your camera, pens, etc. in advance.
 Chances are you will not need them right up until your travel date and it will give you a head start.
-This is where a packing checklist can be very useful.
+This is where a packing checklist (available here) can be very useful.

-- Print paper copies of your itineraries (as backup to any electronic copies) in advance of the trip.
+- Print – Take time to print paper copies of your itineraries (as backup to any electronic copies) in advance of the trip.
 I do not recommend doing this too early though as itineraries sometimes (actually, more often than not) shift.